Skip to content

 Finished your manuscript but want eyes on it before you click publish?
 Or written the first 20k and stalled out wondering if you should even finish the darn thing?

-Hi, I’m Mary, and I’m the story expert who’ll make sure you’re on the right track.
+👋 Hi, I’m Mary, and I’m the story expert who’ll make sure you’re on the right track.

 As someone who’s revised for the sake of revising, I can confidently say there is no limit on how many changes you can make to a manuscript.
 There will always be another sentence to rewrite, another plot point to revisit, another character’s eye color to change.
 You’ve heard “if you build it, they will come?”
 Well, “if you reread it, you will revise.”
 Knowing when to stop, hand the manuscript to someone else, and say “I’m not looking at it until they give me their thoughts” is one of the most powerful tools in your toolbox.
 It doesn’t matter if you think you’re just about done or if you know you still have miles to go before you sleep.
 That second set of eyes (or, really, brain cells) is the key to moving forward.

-Sometimes, you just need a change of scenery.
+Sometimes, you just need a break.

 This doesn’t have to be a walk in nature (though, those are good too).
 Specifically, this means to get the heck away from your manuscript.
 Read something else.
 Consume stuff that has nothing to do with the desert-dwelling culture your fantasy society is based on or the architectural blueprints that inspired the setting of your locked room mystery.
-Give your brain a break so it can come back refreshed and ready to work.
+Give your brain a rest so it can come back refreshed and ready to work.

 Just remember, it’s okay to get help.